 Edit and refine.
 Begin honing your draft down into something resembling the final form in the appropriate writing style.

 Get advice.
-When you’re fairly happy with your personal statement for medical school, give it to parents, teachers, friends and family.
+When you’re fairly happy with your medicine personal statement, give it to parents, teachers, friends and family.
 Get feedback and make improvements.

 Get a professional review.
-Send your personal statement for medical school to The Medic Portal for professional feedback.
-Incorporate this feedback and repeat step 5.
+Send your personal statement to The Medic Portal for professional feedback.
+Incorporate this feedback and repeat the fifth step.

 Upload and submit.
 Transfer the final version from Word onto the UCAS website.
 Since there’s no spell check on UCAS, this should be done only just before submission.

-Want expert personal statement tips from TMP’s tutors?
+Want expert medicine personal statement tips from TMP’s tutors?
 Hear Afra’s top tips in the video below!

-How can I get help with my medical personal statement?
+How can I get help with my Personal Statement?

-Getting feedback on your personal statement is incredibly important – and we’re here to help!
+Getting feedback on your personal statement for medical school is incredibly important – and we’re here to help!

-With our Personal Statement Review service, you can upload a draft of your statement and get tailored feedback from a current medical student or admissions tutor.
+With our Personal Statement Review service, you can upload a draft of your personal statement for medical school and get tailored feedback from a current medical student or admissions tutor.